continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-validate/index.md

 - an area of smooth bathymetry
 - a transition between different-looking parts of the DEM

-Keep it in mind as we look at the source data.
+Keep that location in mind.

+We will try to determine **what source data support it**.
 :::

 ---

-# 2. Where did the DEM elevations come from?
+# 3. Where did those elevations come from?

 A finished DEM should not be a black box.